epedroni/cardbase/README.md

 ## Building

 Cardbase now uses [gradle](https://gradle.org/) for building and dependency management.
 As recommended, use the provided `gradlew` script for best results.
+In addition to the standard Java tasks, `./gradlew standalone` can be used to generate a "fat jar" with all necessary dependencies bundled.